 So, you want to fill your six Poké-slots with the best crocodile Pokémon.
 Fair enough.
 When it comes to choosing our favorite companions to battle with, we all have our preferences.
-And, actually, while the range of crocodile Pokémon isn’t quite as diverse as, say, bear-themed Pokémon, there’s at least a good spread of skill types.
-Taking on Cynthia with just Crocodile Pokémon is a challenge, but it can be done… in theory.
-Here’s our complete list of all the Crocodile Pokémon to add to your collection (yes, and alligators too).
+And, actually, while the range of crocodile Pokémon is relatively small, there’s at least a good spread of skill types.
+Taking on Cynthia with just Crocodile Pokémon is a challenge, but it can be done… In theory.
+Here’s our complete list of all the crocodile Pokémon to add to your collection (and before you ask, yes, we’ve included alligators, too).

-If you want to learn more about Pokémon, you can check out our guide to the best Pokémon games and refresh your memory on how to play the Pokémon games in order.
-Or, for more variety, check out our list of the best Nintendo Switch games.
+If you want to learn even more about Pokémon, then you can check out our guide to the best Pokémon games and refresh your memory on how to play the Pokémon games in order.
+Or, if you want some freebies we have plenty of Pokémon Go codes for you, and if you’re after something a little different, then check out our list of the best Nintendo Switch games.

-Now, let’s get snappy with our list of all the best crocodile Pokémon.
+Here’s our list of the best crocodile Pokémon:

 Totodile

 One of the most iconic Pokémon ever, Totodile and its evolution line was introduced in Gen 2 as one of the three starters offered by Professor Elm when the adventure in the Johto region begins.
-This mischievous, small bundle of energy is the successor to Gen 1 Pokémon Squirtle in that it’s the first water Pokémon available in Johto.
-Totodile is probably one of the best Pokémon designs ever, and we can’t be convinced otherwise.
-A pretty good starting point for our crocodile Pokémon list.
+This mischievous, small bundle of energy is the spiritual successor to Gen 1 Pokémon Squirtle in that it’s the first water Pokémon available in Johto.
+Totodile is probably one of the best Pokémon designs ever, and we can’t be convinced otherwise – they’re just so cute.
+A pretty good starting point for our crocodile Pokémon list, in our humble opinion.

 Croconaw

-At level 18, most players bid a fond farewell to Totodile to embrace their evolution: Croconaw.
-Now, Croconaw isn’t the most memorable Pokémon on this list, and like a lot of the second evolutions for starter Pokémon, we can sum it up with one word, ‘fine.’
+At level 18, most players bid a fond farewell to Totodile to embrace its evolution: Croconaw.
+Now, Croconaw isn’t the most memorable Pokémon on this list, and like a lot of the second evolutions for starter Pokémon, we can sum it up with one word; ‘fine’.
 This is a solid Pokémon, but it doesn’t take too long for you to count down the hours until you get to Croconaw’s fearsome evolution.

 Feraligatr